umulmrum/holiday/README.md

 - PHP >= 7.1

-- Symfony translator in any version is recommended for translations
+- Symfony translator in any version is recommended for translations.

 That's it really.